debakkerb/research/private_function_ping/README.md

 ## Architecture
 ![Cloud Function Healtcheck](./architecture/architecture.png)

 The Compute instance runs in a shared VPC and is not exposed publicly.
+The Cloud Function can access the private IP address of the VM, through the Serverless VPC access tunnel that is put in place.

 ## Implementation
 ### Networks